NIH-ScHARe/SDR-Public/README.md

 If you encounter any issues such as broken links, data access problems, or website functionality errors, please open a GitHub issue here.
 Our team will review and address reported concerns as we work to improve the SCHARE Data Repository.

+Note that to report an issue, you will need to create a GitHub account, which you can do [here](https://github.com/join).

 **How to Report an Issue**
 1. Click on the [**Issues**](https://github.com/NIH-ScHARe/SDR-Public/issues) tab.
 2. Select **New Issue** and choose the appropriate template.